 “It was exciting,” says Acorns CEO Noah Kerner.
 “We wanted to create something special for our customers — something we felt they deserved.
 The response has inspired us to do even more for everyday Americans who haven’t had a financial system looking after their best interests.
 Acorns Spend, which comes with Acorns and Acorns Later built in, helps people save, invest and earn while they spend.”

-With SoFi and Stash also rolling out banking products, consumers in the market for a new checking account will soon have multiple alternatives to what’s available at traditional and online banks.
+T-Mobile is piloting a checking account backed by a mobile bank.
+And with SoFi and Stash also rolling out banking products, consumers in the market for a new checking account will soon have multiple alternatives to what’s available at traditional and online banks.